abdulbasid310/ECS-Project/README.md

 Route 53 hosted zone is used to manage AWS resources.

 ## About the app
 Gatus is a health dashboard that allows you to configure health checks for each of your features so that they can be monitored without existing traffic.
-This allows Gatus to alert you to services being down before any potential impact on clients.
+This allows the app to alert you to services being down before any potential impact on clients.

+I have chosen Gatus because it is a lightweight and has a small resource footprint, making it quick to deploy and cost-effective on ECS because you only pay for resources you allocate.
+Gatus is also container native, not depending on any underlying hardware which makes containers replaceable.

+This app is hosted on ECS fargate because of its serverless management.
+This provides faster deployments and removes the need to manually manage guest operating systems or configure scaling.
+ECS has auto-scaling capabilities that can be configured based on CPU or memory usage.

+I am expecting few users, in the 10s, however the architecture is designed with scalability in mind.
+CPU-based auto-scaling is configured to adjust the number of running tasks.
+The app is also available in two separate availability zones for resilience and high availability.
+The ALB distributes traffic across healthy ECS tasks and is configured with health checks to automatically replace failed tasks.

 ## Local Development